arnos-stuff/elasticities-meta-analysis/README.md

 ## Description

-This is a replication of the paper "Meta Analysis of Elasticities of Income Taxation" by [Neisser et al. (2017)](https://www.econstor.eu/handle/10419/168333).
+This is an attempt to open source the estimations of the paper by [Neisser et al. (2017)](https://www.econstor.eu/handle/10419/168333).
 The paper is a meta analysis of the literature on the elasticity of income taxation.
 The authors use a meta regression approach to estimate the elasticity of income taxation.

 ## Get data using CDN API